SNAP: Frequently Asked Questions

 Who uses SNAP?

 SNAP eligibility rules require that participants be at or below 130% of the Federal Poverty Level.
-Recent studies show that 49% of all SNAP participants are children (age 18 or younger), with almost two-thirds of SNAP children living in single-parent households.
-In total, 76% of SNAP benefits go towards households with children, 16% go to households with disabled persons, and 9% go to households with senior citizens.
+130 percent of the poverty line for a three-person family is $2,213 a month, or about $26,600 a year.
+Recent studies show that 43% of all SNAP participants are children (age 18 or younger), with more than half of SNAP children living in single-parent households.
+In total, 39% of SNAP benefits go towards households with children, 21% go to households with disabled persons, and 28% go to households with senior citizens.

 How many people use SNAP in the United States?